Go Back

 Instructions

 • Wash the tomatoes.
-Dip them in boiling water for 30-40 seconds, or until the skins split and pucker.
-Then, dip in cold water or a bucket of ice and remove the skins.
+Dip them in boiling water for 30 to 40 seconds, or until the skins split and pucker, then dip in cold water or a bucket of ice and remove the skins.

-• Saute the onions, celery, peppers, mushrooms, and garlic in olive oil (or vegetable oil) until they are tender.
+• Saute the onions, celery, peppers, mushrooms, and garlic in the oil until they are tender.

 • Combine the vegetables with the tomatoes, then add the rest of the ingredients.
-Bring everything to a boil, then simmer uncovered until the sauce is thick enough for serving.
-Stir often to prevent burning.
+Bring everything to a boil, then simmer uncovered until the sauce is thick enough for serving, stirring often to prevent burning.
 The sauce should reduce by about half.

-• Once your sauce is ready, fill hot, sterilized jars, leaving 1'' headspace.
+• Once your sauce is ready, fill hot jars, leaving 1 inch headspace.

-• Wipe the rims of the jars to remove food particles.
-Add the lids and bands to the jars, then tighten until they are fingertip tips.
+• Remove air bubbles and adjust the headspace if needed.
+Wipe the rims of the jars to remove food particles, then add the lids and bands and tighten until they are fingertip tight.

 • Load the jars into the canner.

-• Turn heat to high, then allow the canner to vent steam for 10 minutes.
+• Turn the heat to high, then allow the canner to vent steam for 10 minutes.

-• Add the weight, then process the jars at 11 lbs pressure for a dial gauge canner or 10 lbs pressure for a weighted gauge scanner.
-You will process pints for 20 minutes and quarts for 25 minutes.
+• Add the weight, then process the jars at 11 lbs pressure in a dial gauge canner or 10 lbs pressure in a weighted gauge canner.
+Process pints for 20 minutes and quarts for 25 minutes.
 Adjust for altitude as needed.

 • When the processing time has finished, allow the canner to depressurize on its own.